 Bear products such as rugs, as well as bear parts—including those from polar bears—such as claws, gall bladders, or teeth.
 Alaskan Native clothing or crafts with anything from a bear also can't be listed.

 California laws There are restrictions on the sale of items made from parts of some non-protected animals, including alligators, crocodiles, elephants, and zebras.
 If you live in California, be sure to review and follow the guidelines in the California Penal Code Section 639-653.2 before selling these items.

 Ivory and wildlife laws The sale of ivory and other wildlife products involves many complex laws and regulations both in the US and internationally.
 Individual states, including California, also regulate the sale of ivory and wildlife products.
 Here are some of the applicable laws:

 Generally prohibits the import, export, possession, and sale of animals that are considered endangered or threatened in interstate or foreign commerce.
 This includes the CITES statutory implementation.

 U.S.Fish & Wildlife Service There are federal and international laws involving the sale, import, and export of all wildlife.
 Federal laws require anyone who wants to import wildlife or wildlife products into the US or export these items from the US to first get the necessary license from the U.S. Fish & Wildlife Service (USFWS).

 All wildlife and wildlife products have to be declared to the USFWS for inspection before import or export, and they have to be processed only through designated USFWS ports.
 If these rules aren't met, it may result in criminal prosecution.
 For more information, contact your nearest USFWS port.

-We're doing what we can to protect endangered species.
-And we're also following laws, government regulations, and international treaties on animals and wildlife.
+We do what we can to protect endangered species.
+And we also follow laws, government regulations, and international treaties on animals and wildlife.
 Be sure to review our guidelines and follow applicable laws before listing these items.